-- Bake in a preheated convection oven at 400 for 10 minutes, then reduce heat to 330 and continue cooking for about 10 minutes or until done (this gets them nice and brown!).
+- Bake in a preheated convection oven at 400 for 10 minutes, then reduce heat to 330 and continue cooking for about 10 minutes or until done.
 If you don't have a convection oven just bake at 375 degrees for 20 minutes or until done.

 - You can also use a a regular oven, start at 400 for 15 minutes and bake at 330 for 8.

 - Allow the cookies to cool for at least an hour.
 They are a little delicate and need to set.
 However, if you really want a very warm cookie you can let them cool and set, then heat them again for a few minutes in a 350 oven.

 - Also, one little cheat you can use to make taller cookies is to push them inward with the spatula while they are warm and gently nudge into rounds.

 1. Instead of using 1 teaspoon of baking soda, use 1 teaspoon of baking powder and 1/4 teaspoon of baking soda.
 2. Instead of 1 egg and 1 yolk, use 1 egg and 2 yolks.
 3. Use only 130 grams of brown sugar

 Chill the cookies for a few hours and then bake.
 If you need to hold the dough overnight, keep it in the freezer.

 For anyone looking for the old version, here it is.
 If you are using this version I recommend using regular Land 0 Lakes unsalted or Plugra.
 I’ve tested with other brand of European style butter and have had mixed results, but Plugra works with this recipe.